jprjr/multistreamer/README.md

 The web interface has two fundamental concepts: "Accounts" and "Streams."

-A user is able to add Accounts to their profile (like a Twitch account or Facebook Page).
+A user is able to add Accounts to their profile (like a Twitch account or Facebook Account).
 The user is also able to create Streams, which generates a stream key for the user.

 Once a stream is created and an account added, the user can start associating